 Smokey also got his own Rankin/Bass animated special in 1966, just a couple of years after the production company made "Rudolph the Red-Nosed Reindeer."
 Narrated by movie icon James Cagney, the musical special tells a story about how we got Smokey.
-The whole program is up on YouTube, and you can watch below.

 The Forest Service has tried to update Smokey's image to keep up with what it perceives as the tastes of younger generations, but it's Original Smokey who keeps resonating with the American people.